uma-mahesh77/CodeAlpha_Handwritten-Character-Recognition/README.md

 ## Results

-The trained model achieved a test accuracy of approximately **[Insert your actual test accuracy here, e.g., 99.09%]**.
+The trained model achieved a test accuracy of approximately **[99.19%]**.
 The training history and evaluation results are included in the notebook.

 ## How to Run